B4PT0R/pkgmngr/README.md

 ### Gitignore Integration

-Snapshots respect your `.gitignore` patterns, but also support special `#spkg` prefixed patterns that only apply to snapshots:
+Snapshots respect your `.gitignore` patterns, but also support special `#pypkg` prefixed patterns that only apply to snapshots:

 ```
 # Regular .gitignore pattern (ignored by Git and snapshots)
 __pycache__/

 # Snapshot-specific pattern (ignored by snapshots only)
-#spkg secrets.json
+#pypkg secrets.json
 ```

 ### Automatic Backups